Inti: Worship

 The worship of Inti and the rise of the Inti cult are considered to be exploitations of religion for political purposes, since the Inca king was increasingly identified with the sun god.
 This grew into a form of divine patronage and the convenience of these comparisons for Inca emperors is crucial.

-The female priests had a different specialized purpose during the solstice, as the sun was said to have foretold of a death that would end the line of the Sun in the Incan Empire.
+The priestesses had a different specialized purpose during the solstice, as the sun was said to have foretold of a death that would end the line of the Sun in the Inca Empire.
 After the solstice, the mamakuna would begin a fasting area, to hopefully bring them closer to the sorrow of the sun, so that they might understand what was going to happen and prevent the wrong-doing from happening.

 There is another aspect of worship that does not involve the priests, but rather the people of Inca.
 Because they believed that they were descended from the sun.
 More specifically the ruling class were descended from the sun and that connected the people to that holiness.
-This led to every time a member of Incan society travelled, they were doing so as a symbol of Inti and their nation, which led to the need to be holy to enter certain cities, and even to travel at all within the empire.
+This led to every time a member of Inca society travelled, they were doing so as a symbol of Inti and their nation, which led to the need to be holy to enter certain cities, and even to travel at all within the empire.
 The items offered in worship to Inti for which there is archeological evidence in include simple prayers, food, coca leaves and woven cloth, as well as animals, blood and human beings.

 The temples often have the most embellishment, with the designs inside being done of gold and other jewels.
 Thus, adding to the status of those who worshipped within the building for the sun, and to show that there is some sacrifice to the god by giving the temple these glories that would no longer be used for the people of the civilization, but the god instead.

 Inti Raymi

 The festival of Inti Raymi honors the sun god and was originally meant to celebrate the start of a new planting season.
 It now attracts many tourists each year to Cusco, which was the ancient capital of the Inca Empire.
 The name of the festival, Inti Raymi, translates into "sun festival" and was held during the Southern Hemisphere's winter solstice, which is the shortest day of the year.
-This fell around June 24 in the Incan Empire.
+This fell around June 24 in the Inca Empire.

 This festival was attended by the four sectors of Tawantinsuyu.
 Military captains, government officials, and the vassals who attended were dressed in their best costumes and carried their best weapons and instruments.

 Preparation for the festival of Inti Raymi began with a fast of three days, where there were no fires lit and the people abstained from having sexual intercourse.
 This festival would last for nine days, and during this time the people consumed massive amounts of food and drink.
 There were many sacrifices as well, which were all performed on the first day.
 After the nine days everyone would leave with the permission of the Inca.